Note - The data behind these graphs (created using Redash) automatically updates every 10 minutes.

 These Monthly Download stats begin in August 2018, when we moved our primary download location from GitHub to our own infrastructure.

 GitHub does make download stats available through their API, and it would be useful to add the historical (and ongoing) downloads from GitHub to this too.
-Some day. 😄

 This graph shows similar information to the one above, but this time includes the version number.

-So, when someone launches an older version of DB Browser for SQLite it will count them for that version, and then count them again if they upgrade to a newer version.
+For example, when someone launches an older version of DB Browser for SQLite it will count them for that version, and then count them again if they upgrade to a newer version.

 So, there is some potential for double counting of a user in this one.